emangano2816/Portfolio/README.md

 3. Updated resume; verified link is working.
 4. Updated Work section to display 4 projects/homework assignments.
    * Updated Project Title for each work displayed.
-   * Clicking on the work image redirects to the deployed version of the application.
+   * Clicking on the work image calls a modal to be displayed where the user is able to choose between opening the application or the GitHub repository.
-   * Chose NOT to link to GitHub repositor, because I have a link to my GitHub account in the Contact section AND all of the applications displayed in my portfolio are pinned.
-It is the first think a user will see if they visit my GitHub account.
    * Screenshot of the application is used as the image that is displayed.
 5. Application is polished and mobile-responsive.